jordyvanekelenCB/ip-list-parser/README.md

 - ##### IP Reputation List Parser Lambda
     - This Lambda function will be triggered by a time-based CloudWatch trigger.
     - Then it will first contact third party IP reputation list providers and build two IP lists, an 'attacker' IP reputation list and a 'malware' IP reputation list.
-    - Then it will update the two IP sets with the newly discovered IP reputation lists.
+    - Then it will update the two IP sets in WAFv2 with the newly discovered IP reputation lists.

 ## AWS Services